dracos/abovebrum/README.md

 There are three scripts:

 * scrape – runs daily to fetch the flare/ISS times from heavens-above.com
-* weather – runs hourly to fetch the latest weather from Yahoo!
+* weather – runs hourly to fetch the latest weather from forecast.io
 * twitter – runs every five minutes to see if something is coming up that needs to be sent to Twitter.